azazellochg/em_health/docs/cli.rst

 ^^^^^^^^^^^

 Watch directory for XML file changes and trigger import.
 The watchdog can import several files in parallel.
-Optional `t` argument specifies the polling interval in seconds.
+Optional `t` argument specifies the polling interval in seconds, the default is 5 minutes.

 Syntax
 ^^^^^^